Skip to main content

 Connections

-A Connection is a link established between Qrvey and an external data source.
+A connection is the link established between Qrvey and your external data source:

 Deployment on AWS